Antidote’s core mission is to enable faster medical innovation, by transforming how sponsors and patients connect.

 You can opt out of this service at any time and can choose to not use the Site.

 Our website is not intended for children under 13 years of age.
 No one under age 13 may provide any personal information to or on the Site.
 We do not knowingly collect personal information from children under 13.
-If you are under 13, do not use or provide any information on this Site or on or through any of its features, and do not provide us with any information about yourself, including your name, address, telephone number, e-mail address, or any screen name or user name you may use.
+If you are under 13, do not use or provide any information on this Site or on or through any of its features, and do not provide us with any information about yourself.
 If we learn we have collected or received personal information from a child under 13, we will delete that information.
 If you believe we might have any information from or about a child under 13, please contact us at firstname.lastname@example.org.

 The purpose of this Privacy Statement is to explain what Antidote does with personally identifiable information that you provide to us.
 We want you to know how your personally identifiable information will be protected, as well as under what circumstances we may share it, with whom, and for what purposes.

 Many of Antidote’s services, such as browsing through our clinical trial database, do not require any form of registration or identification.
 You can freely visit many of our web pages without telling us who you are.
 However, some of our other services, such as inquiring for specific clinical trials, do require that you provide your personal details, including but not limited to your medical history, demographics, and other information.
 This allows us to process and/or send you information that you request about specific clinical trials or potential trials which you may be suitable for.
 We may also use your email address to contact you and introduce new products or to otherwise share additional materials supporting our mission of helping patients find and access treatment options in development.

 We may also collect and use your personally identifiable information to further develop our products and services, to meet legal requirements, or to protect the rights and safety of our customers and third parties, as well as our own.

 Antidote does not sell and will not share your personal data without your consent – and this is only within the capacity of connecting you to clinical trial services.